 The subject matter experts within the company are the individuals most knowledgeable about the current process, which makes them vital when it comes to developing the requirements to test the integration and manage their team’s Workday Integration training plan.

-Without these people involved in the project, you’re only going to wind up with a weaker product, leading to extra time, money, and other workforce resources down the drain.
+Without these people involved in the project, you will only wind up with a weaker product, leading to extra time, money, and other workforce resources down the drain.

 Benefits of Third-Party Workday Consultants